 ABOUT S.T.O.P.
 THEN SEND

-In response, District Attorney Madeline Singas makes available to our County, residents prosecutors from her office who investigate and prosecute online crimes.
+In response, District Attorney Madeline Singas makes available prosecutors from her office who investigate and prosecute online crimes.
 These prosecutors routinely speak at schools and other youth groups to warn our children against the dangers posed to them by the Internet and also provide similar information to parent groups as well.

 S.T.O.P.
-Then Send is done in PowerPoint format and include actual demonstrations of the dangers that currently exist.
+Then Send is a 45-minute PowerPoint presentation and includes actual demonstrations of the dangers that currently exist.
 The children are more captivated by this approach because they can relate better when they are viewing the Internet world they so routinely see every day, and for the parents, it often opens their eyes to a part of the Internet world they rarely, if ever, see.